 4. List the possible solutions that could be used to achieve the goal.

-5. Determine your action plan: _Who_ does _What_ by _When_
+5. Determine your action plan: Who does what by when